Easy Breezy Crochet

 - While the glue is wet, place the skewer on the glued area, and align the top of the skewer to row three.
 Let the glue dry to fix the skewer in place.

-- Roll the crochet piece onto the skewer gradually by applying glue along the bottom edge (row 1) in small sections at a time.
+- Roll the crochet piece onto the skewer gradually by applying glue along the bottom edge (row 1) in small sections.

 - Apply a bit of glue to the last petal and press it under the rose to secure it.